 (1) For his own attendance, and that of his attorney, down to and including final judgment, One Hundred (P100,00) Pesos;

 (2) All lawful fees charged against him by the Tribunal in entering and docketing the action and recording the proceedings and judgment therein, and for the issuance of all processes.

 The lawful fees of a commissioner (other than an officer or employee of the Tribunal) may also be taxed against the defeated party, or apportioned as justice requires.

-If a protest, counter protest, cross contest or petition for quo warranto is dismissed, the Tribunal nevertheless shall have the power to render judgment for costs.
+If a protest, counter protest, or cross contest or petition for quo warranto is dismissed, the Tribunal nevertheless shall have the power to render judgment for costs.

-When a protest, counter protest, cross contest or petition for quo warranto is found to be frivolous, treble costs may be imposed by the Tribunal on the protestant, counter protestant, cross contestant or petitioner in quo warranto, as the case may be, which shall be paid by his attorney, if so ordered by the Tribunal.
+When a protest, counter protest, cross contest or petition for quo warranto is found to be frivolous, treble costs may be imposed by the Tribunal on the protestant, counter protestant, cross contestant or petitioner in quo warranto, as the case may be, which shall be paid by his attorney, if ordered by the Tribunal.